 About Us

-The Ballarat International Foto Biennale is currently developing a permanent gallery and art institution.
+The Ballarat International Foto Biennale is also developing a permanent gallery and art institution.
 The National Centre for Photography will be located in a beautiful heritage-listed former bank building in the heart of Ballarat.

-BIFB is an invited member of the International Biennale Association and led the formation of the Asia Pacific Photoforum.
-It is the only Oceanic Member of the Festival of Light and is now in the process of establishing a National Centre for Photography (NCFP) in Ballarat.
+Ballarat International Foto Biennale is an invited member of the International Biennial Association and led the formation of the Asia Pacific Photoforum.
+It is the only Oceanic Member of the Festival of Light.

 2005 to 2015 Jeff Moorfoot OAM – founder and Artistic Director